 Tim decides that he doesn't wish to manage his own investments.
 He remains in the 'Do it for me' profile for most of his working life and is comfortable that at retirement he will access his account flexibly (drawdown).
-At age 55 he receives a communication from SEI Master Trust telling him that his savings are about to be moved into lower equity strategy funds.
+At age 55 he receives a communication from SEI Master Trust telling him that his savings are about to start lifestyling out of the SEI Factor Allocation Global Equity Fund.